James Jebbia: Early life

 James Jebbia was born on July 22, 1963, in the United States.
-His American father was formerly in the United States Air Force, and his English mother is a former teacher.
+His American father was formerly in the United States Air Force, and his English mother was a former teacher.
 His parents divorced when he was around 10 years old.

-At one years old, Jebbia's parents relocated from the U.S. to Crawley, West Sussex in the United Kingdom.
-In 1983, Jebbia moved back to the United States when he was 19 years old, settling in Staten Island, New York City.
+At the age of one, Jebbia moved from the U.S. to Crawley, West Sussex in the United Kingdom.
+In 1983, when he was 19 years-old, Jebbia moved back to the United States, settling in Staten Island, New York City.

 Career

-In the late 1970s Jebbia worked as a child actor including appearing in the first series of Grange Hill as Tommy Watson.
+In the late 1970s, Jebbia worked as a child actor.
+He played the role of Tommy Watson in the first series of Grange Hill.

-In 1983, Jebbia's first job in New York was at Parachute, a minimalist skate shop and clothing store located in SoHo, Manhattan.

-In 1989, he managed the streetwear store, Union NYC, which carried a mix of mostly English clothing brands.
+In 1983, at the age of 19, Jebbia worked his first job in New York at Parachute, a minimalist skate shop and clothing store located in SoHo, Manhattan.
+A few years later, in 1989, he worked as the manager of the streetwear store, Union NYC, which carried mainly English clothing brands.
 Its first store opened in 1989 on Spring Street in Manhattan, and later closed in 2009.
-From 1991 to 1994, he partnered with Shawn Stussy, the founder of the clothing brand, Stüssy.
+From 1991 to 1994, Jebbia partnered with Shawn Stussy, the founder of the clothing brand, Stüssy.

 In 1994, Jebbia founded the clothing brand and skateboarding shop Supreme, and opened its first store on Lafayette Street in Manhattan.
 Among his earliest designs was a cut-and-sew pair of tiger-stripe cargo pants.
-As of 2021, Supreme has 14 locations worldwide, one each in New York City, Brooklyn, Chicago, San Francisco, Los Angeles, London, Paris, Milan, and six in Japan (Harajuku, Shibuya, Daikanyama, Nagoya, Osaka, and Fukuoka).
+As of 2021, Supreme has 14 locations worldwide.
+Locations include: New York City, Brooklyn, Chicago, San Francisco, Los Angeles, London, Paris, Milan, Berlin and Japan (Harajuku, Shibuya, Daikanyama, Nagoya, Osaka, and Fukuoka).

-In 2017, Supreme collaborated with Louis Vuitton, with their debut collection unveiled during Paris Fashion Week.

-Jebbia has collaborated with high-profile artists, such as Damien Hirst, Takashi Murakami and Richard Prince.
+Over the years, Jebbia has collaborated with high-profile artists, such as Damien Hirst, Takashi Murakami and Richard Prince.
+In 2017, Supreme collaborated with Louis Vuitton for their debut collection during Paris Fashion Week.